 Employees taking physician-prescribed medications, which impairs the employee's job performance, (including medical prescribed marijuana) should not report to work.
 In addition, if you are required to take any kind of prescription or nonprescription medication that will affect your ability to perform your job, you are required to report this to Human Resources.
 Human Resources will determine if it is necessary to temporarily place you on another assignment or take other action as appropriate to protect your safety and the safety of other employees and students.
-Employees taking physician-prescribed medication which will not impair their job performance may be required to present a statement from the prescribing physician to the employee's supervisor indicating the duration of the prescription and stating that the use of the prescription will not impair the employee's ability to perform his or her specific job duties.
-This policy does not require or request the prescribing physician or the employee to identify any prescription drug or the medical condition for which it is prescribed.
+Employees taking physician-prescribed medication which will not impair their job performance may be required to present a statement from the prescribing physician to the employee's supervisor indicating the duration of the prescription and stating that the use of the prescription drug or the medical condition for which it is prescribed.
 No employee shall use or have in his or her possession on the School premises any prescription medication other than medications currently prescribed by a physician for the employee.
 This policy will not be construed to prohibit the use of alcohol at social or business functions.
 However, employees must remember their obligation to conduct themselves appropriately at all times while at School-sponsored functions or while representing the School.